tychonievich/cso1-s2022/markdown/lab09-args-input.md

 means "read input, discarding whitespace, until you find a word and store the word as a null-terminated string starting at the address `string1`, overwriting whatever was already there."

 The above code has a stack buffer overflow vulnerability.
-To see this, try typing a twelve-character word when prompted.
+To see this, try typing a very long word when prompted.
 What happens?

 `scanf` and `printf` both allow some additional information between the `%` and the `s` (or other letter that specifies a type).